KewalMishra/Talk-to-papers-RAG/README.md

 - **Chat Management System**: Maintains conversation history for context.
 - **Foundation Model (GPT-3.5)**: Generates responses based on vector matches and conversational context.

-## Usage

-To use the system, initiate a query through the user interface.
-The system processes the query, retrieves relevant information from the Vector DB, and the Foundation Model crafts a response.

-## Conclusion

-This README provides a high-level overview.
-Detailed documentation is available for specific installation, configuration, and contribution guidelines.